 \section{Introduction}

-Slot filling \cite{Wang2005Spoken, Gr2015Using} is a crucial component in task-oriented dialog systems, which is to parse (user) utterances into semantic concepts in terms of a set of named entities called slots.
-The example in Fig.\ref{fig:slot-filling-example} contains slots \texttt{time} and \texttt{movie}.
-In parsing, some span in the utterance is identified as the slot value for some slot, e.g. here \textit{``6 pm''} is marked for the slot \texttt{time}.
+Slot filling \cite{Wang2005Spoken, Gr2015Using} is a crucial component in task-oriented dialog systems and parses (user) utterances into semantic concepts in terms of a set of named entities called slots.
+The example in Figure \ref{fig:slot-filling-example} contains the slots \texttt{time} and \texttt{movie}.
+In parsing, some span in the utterance is identified as the slot value for some slot; e.g., here, \textit{``6 pm''} is marked as the slot \texttt{time}.
 An ontology, which describes the scope of semantics that the dialog system can process, is defined by the collection of slots and the values that each slot can take.
-A widely-used practice for slot filling is to introduce the IOB tags \cite{Ramshaw1999Text} and assign a label to each token in the utterance.
-A label, e.g. \texttt{B-time}, is a combination of the slot name and one of the IOB tags.
+A widely used practice for slot filling is to introduce IOB tags \cite{Ramshaw1999Text} and assign a label to each token in the utterance.
+A label, e.g., \texttt{{B-time}}, is a combination of the slot name and one of the IOB tags.
 These labels are then used to identify the values for different slots from the utterance.
-In this manner, slot filling is treated as a sequence labeling task, as illustrated in Fig.\ref{fig:slot-filling-example}, for which the two dominant classes of methods are based on recurrent neural networks (RNNs) \cite{Wang2005Spoken} and conditional random fields (CRFs) \cite{Lafferty2001Conditional} respectively.
+In this manner, slot filling is treated as a sequence labeling task, as illustrated in Figure \ref{fig:slot-filling-example}, for which the two dominant classes of methods are based on recurrent neural networks (RNNs) \cite{Wang2005Spoken} and conditional random fields (CRFs) \cite{Lafferty2001Conditional}, respectively.
 This practice has been widely employed for slot filling \cite{Gr2015Using,Liu+2016} and many other similar sequence labeling problems \cite{Sang2002Introduction}.
 However, this practice suffers from two drawbacks.